-Teachers with learner centered approach change their role from an information provider to a learning facilitator.
+Teachers with learner centered approach change their role from information provider to a learning facilitator.
 This makes students more accountable for their own learning progress and boosts their involvement in the learning process from information provider to learning facilitator(Darsih, 2018).
-Instead of relying solely on their teachers' knowledge, constructivist students learn by doing and experiencing things for themselves (Weimer, 2013) .Additionally, a learner-centered approach to instruction is connected to the use of technology in scattered ways.
-Learner-centered orientation, according to studies, influences instructors' intentions to employ technology for instructional purposes by changing their views of its effectiveness and value.
-Teachers may choose to use a student-centered approach that emphasizes learners active participation in knowledge building and learning process (Emaliana, 2017).
+Instead of relying their knowledge, solely on teachers' constructivist students learn by doing and experiencing things for themselves (Weimer, .Additionally, 2013) a learner-centered approach to instruction is connected to the use of technology in scattered ways.
+Learnercentered orientation, according to studies, influences instructors' intentions to employ technology for instructional purposes by changing their views of its effectiveness and value.
+Teachers may choose to use a studentcentered approach that emphasizes learners active participation in knowledge building and learning process (Emaliana, 2017).